web-platform-tests/rfcs/rfcs/matrix.md

 ## Summary

-Move the official location for synchronous discussions to matrix, and retire the #testing channel on irc.w3.org.
+Move the official location for synchronous discussions to Matrix, and retire the `#testing` channel on irc.w3.org.

 The proposed channel is [wpt:matrix.org](https://app.element.io/#/room/#wpt:matrix.org).